vishwajeet112/ChatAPP/README.md

 2. Sign Up / Register
 3. Create a Group
 4. Join in a Group with your friends
-5. Chat with joinies in a group
+5. Chat with joiners in a group
 6. Delete a Group
 7. Check own Profile Details
 8. Know Group Details